Best Anti-Diarrhea Medicine | Tested

 Size/Weight

 The Pocket Pepto is packed densely in a tube but still has a larger profile than the small-pill blister pack.
-Every ounce can matter in EDC and mobile survival kits, so it is another tradeoff to keep in mind.
+Every ounce can matter in EDC and mobile first aid kits, so it is another tradeoff to keep in mind.

 Versatility